-Mary enjoys sharing tips, most of which she's tested, about any subject that makes some part of human life easier.
+Mary enjoys sharing tips, most of which she's tested, about any subject that makes some part of human life better or easier.

 Too many ties...
 Too few shirts...
 Still can't decide which goes with which.